 6.2 Performance requirements for operation with Scene-Based Audio Content

-6.2.1 First Order Ambisonics (FOA)
+6.2.1 Scene-base audio (first-order and higher-order Ambisonics)

-High-level definition of FOA requirements
+High-level definition of scene-based audio requirements

 The general requirement is that IVAS operated at rate X shall either

-be better than the EVS multi-mono system, where each EVS instance is operated at the closest bit rate to X/4.
+be better than the EVS multi-mono system encoding the truncated FOA component channels, where each EVS instance is operated at the closest bit rate to X/4.

-or be no worse than the EVS multi-mono system, where each EVS instance is operated at the next higher available EVS bit rate than the EVS bitrate closest to X/4.
+or be no worse than the EVS multi-mono system encoding the truncated FOA component channels, where each EVS instance is operated at the next higher available EVS bit rate than the EVS bitrate closest to X/4.

-Detailed FOA requirements
+Detailed scene-based audio requirements